shainshayusuf/recipe-app/README.md

 - Click on a recipe to view detailed information.
 - Click the heart icon to save a recipe to your favorites.

-## Contributing

-Contributions are welcome!
-If you have any suggestions or find any issues, please open an issue or submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.